 The average heat content per gallon of gasoline is 0.125 mmbtu/gallon and the average emissions per heat content of gasoline is 71.35 kg CO2/mmbtu (EPA 2012).
 The fraction oxidized to CO2 is 100 percent (IPCC 2006).

 0.125 mmbtu/gallon × 71.35 kg CO2/mmbtu × 1 metric ton/1,000 kg = 8.92 × 10-3 metric tons CO2/gallon of gasoline

 The US Environmental Protection Agency offers a variety of other such information online.

-Research shows that driving behavior contributes to over 80% of crashes and up to 33% of fuel consumption.
-Driver performance and fleet safety management solutions, such as GreenRoad, reduce these costs and risks by improving driving performance.
-By using a combination of in-vehicle technology and change management focus, you can coach your drivers without expensive training.
+Research shows that fleet driving behavior contributes to over 80% of crashes and up to 33% of fleet fuel consumption.
+Driver performance and fleet safety management solutions, such as GreenRoad, reduce these fleet costs and risks by improving driving performance.
+By using a combination of in-vehicle technology and change management focus, you can coach your fleet drivers without expensive training.

 On announcing London’s Ultra-Low Emission Zone, the Mayor of London, Boris Johnson said: